A Handbook for High School Students Enrolled in USI's College Achievement Program (CAP)

 Once the CAP Student Permission Form is signed by a parent or guardian and approved by the College Achievement Program Office, the student and financially responsible guardian are responsible for the tuition associated with the course(s) chosen.
 CAP students are bound by a Billing, Withdrawal & Refund Calendar, just as on-campus students are.
 Refunds are granted based upon the date a student contacts the CAP Office to request that a course be dropped.
 Tuition bills will be in the student's name as the tuition pertains to the student's account.
 The same applies to any refunds processed during the refund window, regardless of who paid.

 The bill for CAP tuition will be accessible in myUSI about four weeks after the application & Student Permission Form deadline.
-Bills will be mailed home for fall enrollment courses on October 8, 2019 and March 10, 2020 for spring enrollment courses.
+Bills will be mailed home for fall courses around October 9 each year; spring course bills will be mailed home around March 9.
 You may elect to pay the bill in one payment or in installments.
 The bill must be paid in full by the provided deadlines, or the payment will be considered delinquent.
 Students who have an outstanding fee balance cannot request official transcripts or enroll in additional CAP or USI courses until the balance is paid.
 Eventually, unpaid accounts are sent to a collection agency.

 Free and Reduced Lunch Tuition Waiver